nartallax/toolbox-transformer/README.md

 	}

 Note: function really should not return any value that you may want to use.
 If you do, removal of the call may lead to broken code.

+### Collect Map of type names to values using typeof

+Use-case: some complicated user input validation system.

+Configuration (task):

+	{
+		"type":"collect_typeof_type_map",
+		"markerName": "DTO_MARKER_TYPE",
+		"file": "generated/dto_source_list_map.ts",
+		"collectionType": "readonly_object",
+		"exportedName": "dtoSourceListMap"
+	}

+Usage:

+	// marker interface
+	export interface DTO_MARKER_TYPE {}

+	// type expression to make things easier
+	// it's not important what type it will be exactly
+	// it just must have marker type and take type argument export type Binder<T> = {value: T} & DTO_MARKER_TYPE

+	// some value that we will bind to types export const myValue = "i'm a string"

+	// this will generate entry with key "BoundType" (maybe with module name, configurable)
+	// and value myValue
+	export type BoundType = Binder<typeof myValue>

+	// this will do the same
+	export interface BoundType2 extends Binder<typeof myValue>{}